coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_properties.md

 ### Subcondition Generation

-There are two instances where you can have custom code for your subconditions: (1) you want to write code that generates the subconditions instead of writing your data inside `/data/constants` (so this still means you are following a certain trial structure), or (2) you are NOT following any trial structure altogether, so the trial structure is `custom`.
+There are two instances where you can have custom code for your subconditions: (1) you want to write code that programmatically generates the subconditions instead of writing your data manually inside `/data/constants` (so this **still means you are following a certain trial structure**), or (2) you are **NOT following any trial structure** altogether, so the **trial structure is `custom`**.

 Inside `/scripts/data/custom_subcondition_generator.js`:
 - For (1): Add your condition name inside `CUSTOM_TRIAL_STRUCTURE_CONDITIONS`, under `custom` key.